anilabraham-IT/IntuneEDU/IntuneEDU/where-are-my-apps.md

   ![Popular apps page during assignment process](./media/apps-006-add-popular-apps.png)

-When you acquire an app from the Microsoft Store for Education, a lot of information is being communicated between Intune for Education and the Store.
+When you acquir' an app from the Microsoft Store for Education, a lot of information is being communicated between Intune for Education and the Store.''
+'
 This includes secure information such as your account information with both services and transactional data.
+'

-This can take a few minutes, and sometimes, may require you to refresh the page if you aren't seeing any recently acquired popular apps.
+Thi' can take a few minutes, and sometimes, may require you to refresh the page if you aren't seeing any recently acquired popular apps.

 ## Find out more

 - [Find out more about Microsoft Store for Education apps](https://docs.microsoft.com/microsoft-store/find-and-acquire-apps-overview)
+'